viggou/praia/README.md

 # Praia

-Praia is a dynamically typed, interpreted programming language written in C++ from scratch (lexer, parser, interpreter — no external dependencies).
+Praia is a dynamically typed, interpreted programming language written in C++ from scratch (lexer, parser, interpreter).
 It has a pipe operator for chaining data transformations and comes with HTTP, JSON, YAML, regex, and async built in.

 ## Example